ekkoree2/python-tls-client-async/README.md

 support for asyncio.
 This library allows you to perform advanced HTTP requests while maintaining compatibility with asynchronous programming patterns in Python.

+The fork was created due to the lack of updates in the original repository, while the underlying GoLang library [tls-client](https://github.com/bogdanfinn/tls-client) continues to evolve actively.
+This project aims to keep up with the latest developments in the GoLang library and provide a modern, asynchronous interface for Python users.

 # Installation

 ```bash